Mick Blue

-Mick Blue is an Austrian pornographic actor and director.
+Mick Blue (born September 9, 1976) is an Austrian adult entertainer and adult film director.
+He has won over 25 awards including the 2015 and 2017 AVN Award for Male Performer of the Year and the XBIZ Award for Male Performer of the Year in 2022.
+He was inducted into the AVN Hall of Fame in 2017.

 Career

+Blue began performing in pornographic films in 2000 and expanded to directing in 2004.
 In January 2005, Blue signed an exclusive performing and directing contract with Zero Tolerance Entertainment.
 His directorial debut was titled Meet the Fuckers.
 He has also directed for Elegant Angel using the stage name Grazer.
 In June 2015, Blue, Anikka Albrite and Maestro Claudio formed the production label BAM Visions for Evil Angel.

 In 2017, Blue announced his new racing career via YouTube, stating that it was his childhood dream to become a racing driver.
 Although he originally aimed to enter the IndyCar Series by 2020, on September 20, 2022, he took first place in the National Auto Sport Association TT6 event in Laguna Seca, California, becoming the national champion for that category.
-Blue characterized his performance as “the biggest accomplishment I have reached in my racing career and it means the world to me.”
+Blue characterized his performance as "the biggest accomplishment I have reached in my racing career and it means the world to me."